Cleveland Torso Murderer: Murders

-During the time of the "official" murders, Eliot Ness, leader of The Untouchables, was serving as Cleveland's Public Safety Director, a position with authority over the police department and ancillary services, including the fire department.
+During the time of the "official" murders, Eliot Ness, leader of the Untouchables, was serving as Cleveland's Public Safety Director, a position with authority over the city's police and ancillary services, including the fire department.
 Ness contributed to the arrest and interrogation of one of the prime suspects, Dr. Francis Sweeney, and personally conducted raids into shantytowns and eventually burned them down.
-Ness's reasoning for doing so was to catalogue fingerprints to easily identify any new victims, and to get possible victims out of the area in an attempt to stop the murders.
+Ness' reasoning for doing so was to catalogue fingerprints to easily identify any new victims, and to get possible victims out of the area in an attempt to stop the murders.

-Four days after the burning, on August 22, 1938, Ness launched an equally draconian operation where he personally dispatched six two-man search teams on a large area of Cleveland, stretching from the Cuyahoga River to East 55th Street to Prospect Avenue, under the guise of conducting city fire inspections.
+Four days after the burning, on August 22, 1938, Ness launched another operation where he personally dispatched six two-man search teams on a large area of Cleveland, stretching from the Cuyahoga River to East 55th Street to Prospect Avenue, under the guise of conducting fire inspections.
 While the search never turned up any new or incriminating information that could lead to the arrest and conviction of the Torso Murderer, it did serve to focus renewed public attention on the inadequate and unsanitary living conditions in the downtown area.
 Teams uncovered hundreds of families living in hazardous fire traps without toilets or running water.
-The interests of social reform did ultimately come to light even if those of law enforcement did not.
-At one point, the Torso Murderer taunted Ness by placing the remains of two victims in full view of his office at City Hall.
+The interests of the lower class did ultimately come to light even if those of law enforcement did not.

+At one point, the Torso Murderer taunted Ness by placing the remains of two victims in full view of his office at Cleveland City Hall.
 The man who Ness believed to be the killer would later also provoke him by sending postcards.

 Victims

-Most researchers consider there to be twelve victims, although some have counted as many as twenty or forty.
+Most researchers consider there to be twelve victims attributed to the Torso Murderer, although some have counted as many as twenty or forty.
 Evidence suggests a woman dubbed the "Lady of the Lake" could be included.
-There was a second victim who was also considered to be a victim of the Torso Murderer in 1950 named Robert Robertson due to the fact that his head was also cut off in a manner very similar to the confirmed victims.
+Another possible victim from 1950, Robert Robertson, was found with his head cut off in a manner similar to the confirmed victims.
 Only three victims were positively identified; the other ten were six John Does and four Jane Does.
-Exhumations of unidentified victims started in August 2024 after the Cuyahoga County Medical Examiner’s Office partnered with the DNA Doe Project to identify the victims through genetic genealogy.
+Exhumations of unidentified victims started in August 2024 after the Cuyahoga County Medical Examiner's Office partnered with the DNA Doe Project to identify the victims through genetic genealogy.